 This is very speculative behaviour and, personally, I think it’s akin to gambling.
 The volatility in the price of the shares has been extreme in the final days of January and the share price would appear incredibly overvalued at the current time.
 As with any single stock investment, there is no diversification of risk and so many investors will face significant losses should the share price normalise.
 Given what has taken place, it is highly likely to be the subject of a regulatory investigation when the dust settles.

 Our view would simply be that investors shouldn’t chase these short-term speculative investments.
 The dynamics at play are more complex than many believe them to be and there is a high likelihood of losses.
 Instead, the evidence shows us that diversification is the key to managing your risk and offering you the best chance of achieving your investment goals, and that investors are rewarded for patience and discipline rather than speculative behaviour in the medium term.

-Finally, to help our clients better understand our socially responsible portfolios, could you give us an update on their make up?
+Finally, to help our clients better understand our socially responsible portfolios, could you give us anocially responsible portfolios, could you give us an update on their make up?